The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: The Fundamental Theorem of Algebra

-\textit{Singular case.} In general we have to cope with a finite set $\Y \subset [y_0,y_1]$ of roots of $S_n$.
-We can change the r\^oles of $X$ and $Y$ and apply the euclidean algorithm in $\R[X][Y]$; this leads to a finite set of roots $\X \subset [x_0,x_1]$.
+\textit{Singular case.} In general we have to cope with a finite set $\Y \subset [y_0,y_1]$ of zeros of $S_n$.
+We can change the roles of $X$ and $Y$ and apply pseudo-euclidean division in $\R[X][Y]$; this leads to a finite set of zeros $\X \subset [x_0,x_1]$.
 We obtain a finite set $\Z = \X \times \Y$ of singular points in $\Gamma$, where both chains fail.
 (These points are potential zeros of $F$.)